All lessons

 Under the Good Samaritan guidelines, hospitals must provide immediate treatment without waiting for police formalities.
 You may leave after giving basic information; you cannot be detained or made to pay for treatment.

-Key rules
+Key takeaways

 • Call 112 (emergency) or 108 (ambulance) first